DependableSystemsLab/AutoPatch/README.md

 Before running the scripts, make sure to:
 - Change the file path constants within the shell scripts to match the local file structure.
 - Set **LLVM_BUILD_DIR**.
-- Choose a test C file from the example CVEs in [Testcases](Testcases).
+- Choose a C program from the example CVEs in [Testcases](Testcases).

 Run `instrument.sh` by passing the chosen C file to it, and then answer the questions in Terminal (e.g., line numbers of official patch).
 Note that if you use our testcases, you should answer **true** to the **Is it patched?**.
 Then, It will generate a `.bc` file, which contains the instrumented llvm IR (i.e., trampolines in different locations of function).